- When will a decision be made to close the College?

 Unlike public schools, NOVA does not operate a school bus system and uses different criteria to decide that it is appropriate to close.
 NOVA closes only when its own roads, parking lots, the main highways or the roads immediately around the campuses are too dangerous to negotiate safely.
 Thus, NOVA will often be open when other local schools are closed.

-If the College closes, classes at off-campus locations such as local schools will also be cancelled.
-If the College remains open but the school is closed, the NOVA class is cancelled for that day.
+If the College closes, classes at off-campus locations such as local schools will also be canceled.
+If the College remains open but the school is closed, the NOVA class is canceled for that day.
 So, students should pay attention to local school closing information if they are taking classes at a local school.

 When the weather makes one campus too dangerous to keep open, NOVA closes all six of its campuses, regardless of what the conditions are at the other campuses.
 We serve a large geographic area, and it can be quite safe to drive in one place, but not in another.
 Media announcements must be clear and precise.
 Making individual campus announcements is likely to be confusing.
 In addition, students and staff often must travel from one side of our service area to another to come to campus, so bad roads in one region can keep people from getting to other campuses safely.